 When was the last time you watched a soap opera?
 My stepmother used to watch them faithfully every day.
 My twin brother and I used to make fun of her for it.
 We thought they were nonsensical, until we watched an episode with her.
-We learned that they were nonsensical, but they also enthralling and kept us guessing about what would happen next.
+We learned that they were nonsensical, but they were also enthralling and kept us guessing about what would happen next.

 Have you ever noticed that some of the stories in the Bible read like prime-time soap operas?
 They have twists and turns and plot devices that make daytime soap operas look like children’s books.
 The story behind Psalm 34 is one of those types of stories.
 It’s a weird story that gives us insight into why David wrote the words that have come to mean so much for many people.